-Some of the medical conditions that have underlying endocannabinoid system deficiencies[x] include migraine and irritable bowel syndrome.
-Another condition that involves endocannabinoid system dysfunction is fibromyalgia.
+Some of the medical conditions that are thought to be caused by underlying endocannabinoid system deficiencies[x] include migraine and irritable bowel syndrome.
+Another condition that may involve endocannabinoid system dysfunction is fibromyalgia.

-According to Dr. Ethan Russo, in an interview he had with Martin Lee of Project CBD, endocannabinoid system deficiency will result in out-of-control pain symptoms[xi] since one of the functions of the endocannabinoid system is pain modulation.
-Physically, the tissues of people deficient in endocannabinoids look fine, but then there must be something very wrong since these people suffer from chronic, intractable pain.
+According to Dr. Ethan Russo, in an interview he had with Martin Lee of Project CBD, endocannabinoid system deficiency can result in out-of-control pain symptoms[xi] since one of the functions of the endocannabinoid system is pain modulation.
+Physically, the tissues of people deficient in endocannabinoids look fine, yet there is something wrong since these people suffer from chronic, intractable pain.
 If you take a look at the three diseases mentioned above, you will notice that they are all characterized by heightened pain sensitivity.

 Because the endocannabinoid system modulates so many physiological responses, any abnormality in its functioning can then result in a multitude of symptoms that can worsen diseases and disorders.